Maroben/career-fair/README.md

     {
         name: "Company XYZ",
         loc: "Building 1, Foyer",
-        info: "A great company in whatever they are doing.",
+        info: "A great company in whatever we are doing.",
         description:
-            "Best working in place in the world.
-Join them for any reason you can find.",
+            "Best working place in the world.
+Join us for any reason you can find.
+We got them cookies and coffee, so it must be good.",
         category: '["Informatik", "Elektrotechnik"]',
         tags: '["frontend", "security", "competence"]',
         links: '[